sametz/chem-coding/guides/choosing_a_language.md

 {python seems to be a clear winner here, but do some homework}

 ### Systems Programming and Scripting
 {bash; python; many of the C-like languages like Go, Rust, C++, Java(ew); probably not languages like Swift and C# that are closely tied to an OS.
 The lower the language level, the less noob-friendly}

 ### Instruments and Devices

-{Python still good here: Raspberry Pi, micropython, circuitpython etc.But e.g. C++ for Arduino, C for...?(do homework, IoT etc)}
+{Python still good here: Raspberry Pi, micropython, circuitpython etc.
+But e.g. C++ for Arduino, C for...?(do homework, IoT etc)}

 ### Numerical Computation

-{python good if e.g. vectorized numpy, CUDA etc. Do homework but probably c/c++/Rust/Julia/MATLAB.
+{python good if e.g. vectorized numpy, CUDA etc.
+Do homework but probably c/c++/Rust/Julia/MATLAB.
 Zig?
 Avoid proprietary, e.g. MATLAB.
-Probably Python > Julia > c++, Rust > field for a beginner scientist}
+Probably Python > Julia > c++, Rust > field for a beginner scientist.
+FORTRAN is still great performance-wise but not something to recommend to a new programmer}

 ### Web

 {Python good if API e.g. FastAPI.
 Also Flask, Django.
 JavaScript for all things web; it's also beginner-friendly.
 Remember JS and electron apps for the Desktop Apps section.}
 {Note for mobile that a web app may be a better way to go than a native app using e.g. Swift on iOS or // on Android}

 ### Desktop Applications

 {python if you must; JS Electron; Java/c++?(ew).
 Personally don't recommend native-app languages e.g.Swift, C# unless you are a huge Mac or PC fan.
 REMEMBER THE CAUTIONARY TALE OF VISUAL BASIC 6.}